Below are some common questions that apply to Masonic membership in the State of Maine.

 Any person who meets the requirements listed in question (1) of this section is

-eligible, regardless of race or color.
+eligible, regardless of race, color or creed.

 (3) I have a physical disability.
 Can I be a Mason?